9 types of contraception you can use to prevent pregnancy (with pictures!)

 Some of the cons: Using a diaphragm can take practice and requires keeping track of the hours inserted.
 The diaphragm works fairly well if used correctly, but not as well as the pill, a contraceptive implant or an IUD.

 Sterilisation is the process of completely taking away the body’s ability to reproduce through open or minimal invasion surgery.
 It is a permanent method of contraception, suitable for people who are sure they never want children or do not want any more children.
-Sterilisation is available for both women and men and is performed in a hospital with general anesthesia.
+Sterilisation is available for both women and men and is performed in a hospital with general anaesthesia.

 If you are thinking about sterilisation, issues to talk with your doctor about include your reasons for wanting to be sterilised, whether other methods of contraception might be more suitable and any side effects, risks and complications of the procedure.